 The 'C' (ii) attack by Lieutenant General Tadayoshi Sano’s combat-experienced 38th Division (228th Regiment, 229th Regiment and 230th Regiment, the 10th Independent Mountain Artillery Regiment as well as a mass of supporting units all with a higher-than-typical complement of motor vehicles) of Lieutenant General Tadashi Sakai’s 23rd Army, supported by almost 100 aircraft of the army’s 45th Air Regiment based at Tien Flo air base outside Canton, began shortly after 08.00 on 8 December, less than eight hours after 'Ai'.
 The flotilla-strength Hong Kong Attack Force (the destroyers Ikazuch and Inazuma and the torpedo boats Hiyodori, Kari, Kasasagi and Kiji) of Vice Admiral Masaichi Niimi’s Canton-based 2nd China Fleet of Vice Admiral Mineichi Koga’s Shanghai-based China Area Fleet enforced a sea blockade.
 The Japanese commanders had accurate intelligence on the latest British dispositions from Japanese agents operating across the border and from paid Triad agents in Kowloon and Victoria.

 The colony had no significant air defences.
-The RAF station at Tai Tak Airport had only five aeroplanes (two Supermarine Walrus amphibian flying boats and three Vickers Wildebeest torpedo-reconnaissance bombers) flown and serviced by seven officers and 108 airmen.
+The RAF station at Kai Tak Airport had only five aeroplanes, as noted above, flown and serviced by seven officers and 108 airmen.
 An earlier request for a fighter squadron had been rejected, and the nearest fully operational RAF base was at Kota Bharu in Malaya, almost 1,400 miles (2250 km) distant.

 On 8, 9 and 10 December, eight American pilots of the China National Aviation Corporation flew 16 trips between Kai Tak and airports in Namyung and Chungking in China, the wartime capital of the Republic of China, in the process evacuating 275 persons including Madame Sun Yat-sen, the widow of the 'Father of the Nation' and Kung Hsiang-hsi, the Chinese Nationalist finance minister.